Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 So when Mongabay launched initially as rainforest, and then, a couple years later, then there was this whole section about tropical freshwater fish.
 So again, like very random topics, but that was the origin of Mongabay.

 [08:56] Jennifer: Right.
-So while you launch Mongabay dedicated to rainforest conservation and tropical freshwater aquarium fish, you were also working full time at a tech startup in Silicon Valley.
-Can you tell us, what was it like working two startup jobs?
+So while you launched Mongabay dedicated to rainforest conservation and tropical freshwater aquarium fish, you were also working full-time at a tech startup in Silicon Valley.

-[12:40] Jennifer: And when you started to devote full time to pursue your passion, you had already started to add more content to the website.
+And at age 25-26, you decided to quit your job to pursue your passion.
 But did you have a very clear vision of what you wanted to build at that time?

 [12:53] Rhett: I did not have a clear vision of it at the time.
 So there were some gaps in the space that I was working in that I felt like, well, Mongabay could contribute here.